a212075116/BO2--CW-style-health-bars/readme.md

 ---

 ## Overview
+- This is a mod that is severely lacking in testing.
+I have only tested it in solo mode, and have not conducted any proper multiplayer testing, nor have I tested it to the extent of playing through to the later stages.
+In other words, this mod is likely quite unstable.

 - Near-range only by default — the bar fades in as a zombie gets close, and fades out past a threshold (it stays hidden but "in place" so it doesn't flicker).